ReshiAdavan/356_Databases/README.md

 # 356_Databases
-An Investigation on the UK Traffic Accidents Dataset [ECE356]
+An Investigation on the UK Traffic Accidents Dataset: https://www.kaggle.com/datasets/silicon99/dft-accident-data/data [ECE356]

 - Created a normalized and scalable entity-relationship model & relational schema
 - Instantiated a database instance and loaded all SQL tables with data + respective transformations